jrpool/docsearch/README.md

 ### Customization

 1. Create a file named `.env` in the project directory and populate it with the following content, where you will replace any parts that begin and end with “«»”.
 You may omit the `CC_EMAIL` and `CC_NAME` variables.
 If present, they cause registration confirmation email messages to be sent not only to the user who made a change and the user whose registration record was changed, but also to the address specied by `CC_EMAIL` and `CC_NAME`.
 The `TEMP_UID_MAX` value is the largest number of registrants you expect to still have temporary UIDs before curators assign permanent IDs to them.
+CURATOR_CAT and PUBLIC_CAT are the categories the users in which are to have the rights of curators and of the general public, respectively.

 ```
 CURATOR_KEY='«somethingSecret»'